(972) 702-8888 Contact

 What is PAH?

-Paradoxical adipose hyperplasia (PAH) is a condition that can occur after non-invasive cyrolipolysis, where surgical sculpting is done with cold or heat-type methods.
-PAH was first reported in the medical literature in 2014 and has been estimated to occur with every 4,000 cyrolipolysis treatments.
-It’s important to note that many patients often receive multiple cyrolipolysis treatments for their desired results, and thus PAH may be occurring even more commonly.
+Paradoxical adipose hyperplasia (PAH) is a condition that can occur after non-invasive cryolipolysis, where surgical sculpting is done with cold or heat-type methods.
+PAH was first reported in the medical literature in 2014 and has been estimated to occur with every 4,000 cryolipolysis treatments.
+It’s important to note that many patients often receive multiple cryolipolysis treatments for their desired results, and thus PAH may be occurring even more commonly.

 Patients are often frustrated by gaining fat and contour irregularities after non-surgical treatments that were supposed to make them slimmer.